The medium of instruction for formal classroom teaching at HKBU is English, except for those courses that are granted exemption.

 This programme is unique in Hong Kong as we are the only tertiary institution which specializes in the study of green energy in the context of physics.
 Furthermore, our graduates can take the CEM exam offered by the AEE Hong Kong Chapter and become eligible for the CEM credential after passing the exam with some years of relevant working experience.

 Student Learning Experiences

 Upon completion of this programme, graduates should have the proficiency to engage in a career in industry, commerce, and teaching or pursue postgraduate studies in Hong Kong or abroad.
 Graduates in the Applied Physics Concentration have knowledge and skills in instrumental control, scientific computing and modeling, and advanced materials.
 These skill sets should allow them to secure jobs both in the educational sector and NGOs as teachers and tutors as well as in industry as applied scientists and engineers.
 Many new opportunities are now available in the small and medium enterprises (SMEs) due to the establishment of the Innovation and Technology Bureau (ITB).
 Five start-up companies have been recently established in the Physics Department alone, and some of them are seeking our graduates as their employees.
 Graduates from the Energy Management and Technology Concentration can find many opportunities in the energy sector.
 Latest development involves application of energy technology for green/smart buildings to save energy.
-If they take the Certified Energy Manager (CEM) Certification Examination, they are eligible to become CEM and launch careers as energy consultants, managers and auditors.
+If they take and pass the Certified Energy Manager (CEM) Certification Examination with appropriate working experience, they are eligible to become CEM and launch careers as energy consultants, managers and auditors.

 ^ Subject to annual review and the University's approval.